chzv/chzv/README.md

 - 🌍 Based in Nha Trang, Vietnam

 ## 🧠 What I Do
-- Build Telegram bots with quiz logic and custom user interaction
+- Develop Telegram bots with quiz logic, user interaction, and database integration
-- Design relational databases and write reliable SQL queries
-- Confident in interface design via Figma, basic knoweleges of Tilda
+- Build REST APIs with JWT authentication, CRUD operations, and business logic
+- Confident in PostgreSQL: schema design, advanced queries, and Alembic migrations
+- Write unit tests using Pytest to ensure stability and logic correctness
-- Work with APIs, JSON, curl and Postman
+- Work with APIs, JSON, curl, and Postman
+- Design interfaces in Figma, familiar with Tilda

 ### 🐍 Python

+- Experience with FastAPI and SQLAlchemy ORM
 - Confident use of built-in data structures
-- Control flow, comprehensions, closures
+- Control flow, generators, closures
-- Object-Oriented Programming
+- Object-Oriented and Functional Programming
-- Functional programming
-- Modular code organization, working with packages
+- Modular code structure and dependency management
-- Algorithms and structures
+- Basics of algorithms and data structures

 ### 📊 Databases

-- Relational DB design and normalization
+- Relational database design and normalization
 - SQL: SELECT, JOIN, GROUP BY, subqueries
-- DDL, DML, indexes, constraints, transactions
+- DDL/DML, indexes, constraints, transactions
-- PostgreSQL functions, logic, custom types
+- PostgreSQL: functions, custom types, Alembic migrations

 ### 🌐 Web & Data

-- Web scraping (requests, BeautifulSoup)
+- REST API design, docs, and JWT protection
+- Telegram bots: state handling, logic, database interaction
-- Working with REST APIs and JSON
+- Working with third-party APIs and JSON
 - Redis caching
-- Telegram bot development
+- Web scraping with requests and BeautifulSoup

 ## 🧠 Soft Skills